At a Glance

-Mercer is the world's largest institutional investment advisor with over $10trn in assets under advice and almost $200bn in open architecture assets under delegated management.
+Mercer is the world's largest institutional investment advisor with more than $12 trillion in assets under advisement and $282 billion in under delegated management.
 The firm is also a global leader in the provision of actuarial and related services.
 Its Wealth business provides services to clients in four broad areas:

-Defined Contribution (DC) & Financial Wellness – DC Plans are now the primary source of retirement income for many individuals.
+- Defined Contribution (DC) - DC plans are now the primary source of retirement income for many individuals.
 Mercer's consultants work with clients to develop retirement and financial wellness strategies that support desired business and employee outcomes.
-They advise sponsors on improving employee outcomes, investments, governance and management of fiduciary risk through the firm's delegated DC offerings.
+They advise sponsors on investments, governance and management of fiduciary risk through the firm's delegated DC offerings.

-Defined Benefit (DB) –Wealth consultants help clients understand the holistic view of both the assets and liabilities within their pension plan.
-The firm's innovative strategies help clients to take advantage of market opportunities and execute both asset and liability transactions efficiently.
-Wealth consultants work with clients in both an advice and delegated capacity.
+- Defined Benefit (DB) - Mercer’s consultants provide clients with a holistic view of assets and liabilities within their pension plans.
+The firm's innovative strategies help clients take advantage of market opportunities and execute both asset and liability transactions efficiently. capacity range of advisory and delegated services are available.

 Mercer's Career business provides products and services to clients in four broad areas:

-HR functional excellence and enterprise digitization– Mercer’s HR Transformation and Digital practices help organizations improve the way HR operates by transforming people processes and practices.
+- Digitization – Mercer’s Digital experts help organizations of all sizes to transition to a digital future and empower the workforce for the future.
 As an implementation partner for both Workday and ServiceNow, Mercer is committed to transforming its clients' businesses in a sustainable way to ensure they get the most out of their cloud platform investment.

-Communication & Change - Mercer's dedicated Communication practice supports its work in the areas of careers and talent, as well as in relation to communicating wellness programs, employee benefits and wealth management strategies.
+- Communication & Change - Mercer's dedicated Communication practice supports the firm’s work in the areas of careers and talent, as well as in relation to communicating wellness programs, employee benefits and wealth management strategies.
 Clients also often come to Mercer for its change capabilities in support of organizational changes and technology implementations - areas which all practices touch on.

 The company's extended offerings include a dedicated M&A business, which is part of its Multinational Client Group.